-With such a fragile system, it’s no wonder some kids have trouble when it comes to spending too much time in one area (ahem, social media), and too little time in another (ahem, homework).
+With such a fragile system - and especially now as they are missing a few key markers - it’s no wonder some kids have trouble when it comes to spending too much time in one area (ahem, social media), and too little time in another (ahem, learning).

 Luckily, like with most things, a little practice and the right direction can straighten out the kinks.